 Nerve fibers and nerve roots can be chemically irritated by the protruding material from the inside of the spinal disc.
 This can be very painful.
 This acute pain can be treated by neuromodulation with the help of a PASHA® Catheter.

 Scar formation after nucleotomy

 In microsurgery, scar formation can occur in the vicinity of the vertebral column.
-Such a scar can lead to a permanent nerve irritation, a so-called postnucleotomy syndrome.
+Such a scar can lead to permanent nerve irritation, a so-called postnucleotomy syndrome.
 This pain can also be treated by neuromodulation with PASHA® Catheter.

 Chronic pain can be caused by a compression of the spinal canal.
 In most cases, a conservative therapy with a through physiotherapy is aimed at treating spinal stenosis in a targeted manner.
 In severe pain, treatment with the PASHA® Catheter can lead to faster pain relief.

 Good tolerability because of...

 - Local anesthesia - no intubation required.

 - Endoscopic access - no scar formation.

 Neuromodulation by radio frequency therapy is performed under local anesthesia.
 The patient is awake and responsive throughout the procedure.
 Intubation of the patient (laying of an air hose) is not required during local anesthesia.
 The typical risks of anesthesia are thereby circumvented.